 Residents who have on-street parking permits are being asked to delay moving their vehicles to the other side of the street for parking until Tuesday, April 15.

-Public transit in downtown Toronto is fantastically convenient.
-The most pedestrian-friendly city in Canada, Toronto encourages people to stay active with its welcoming vivacity.
+Generally, public transit in downtown Toronto is fantastically convenient.
+One of the most pedestrian-friendly cities in Canada, Toronto encourages many people to stay active with its welcoming vivacity.
 Still, many folks choose to drive their own cars.

-Canada’s Top Ten Film Festival was established in 2001 by the artistic directors of the TIFF to celebrate excellence in the field of Canadian cinema.
+Canada’s Top Ten Film Festival was established in 2001 by the artistic directors of the Toronto International Film Festival (TIFF) to celebrate excellence in the field of Canadian cinema.
 TIFF has always been committed to promoting Canadian filmmakers and their work and its creative team put together this annual event to showcase unique Canadian films, their directors, and their casts.

 Humber Bay Park consists of over 300 acres of human-made peninsulas, ponds, and islands along the mouth of Etobicoke’s Mimico Creek (despite the park’s name, the mouth of the Humber River is a little to the east).

 This weekend, November 2 at 2:00 a.m. turn your clocks back one hour and check your smoke alarms!